 This month’s Eat Local edition of the series features six wonderful brands.
 I do love the part I play in sharing these wonderfully delicious packaged products and the stories behind them.
 These are all brands I use on a daily basis and are definitely brands I believe in.
 Read on and you’ll see how it’s oh so easy to Eat “Got To Be NC” or “Certified South Carolina” Local, just by opening a package, bottle, jar or box!

 I showcased the line up as a preview to this blog post on Thursday October 26 on Charlotte Today, a midday variety show which airs weekdays on WCNC-TV between 11 am and noon.
-Lookin’ good Cackalacky, She’s Pesto, Olive Crate, Bradford Watermelon Company, Postre Caramels and Smiling Hara Tempeh !
+Lookin’ good Cackalacky, Olive Crate, Bradford Watermelon Company, Postre Caramels and Smiling Hara Tempeh !

 Whoops!!
 A lot can happen on a live television segment and sometimes, in the less than one minute you have to talk about each product, words come out wrong.
 As you watch – see if you can find one funny mistake I made… Here is a hint, it has to do with a definition – see if you can catch it –